Product thinking

 A lot of AI product work today creates real convenience.
 That matters.
 Shortening a search, improving a draft, summarizing a thread, or turning notes into a checklist can make a day noticeably better.

 But convenience and leverage solve different problems.
 Convenience makes an existing loop smoother.
-Leverage may change where the loop should exist at all.
+Leverage changes the decision point inside the loop.

 I use three levels to separate useful shortcuts from real leverage.
 The boundaries are not perfect, but they help explain why some AI features feel helpful without changing how the work actually runs.

-The first level is Q&A: lower the cost of knowing.
+The first level is answers: lower the cost of knowing.
 The second is task help: lower the cost of small actions.
-The third is leverage: find the smallest human judgment that changes the outcome.
+The third is leverage: expose the judgment call that changes the outcome.

-The Q&A machine is often the first place AI becomes useful in a work product.
+An answer tool is often the first place AI becomes useful in workplace software.
 It answers questions like: "What did this person say about this topic?"
 "When is my next meeting with this team?"
 "What is this policy?"
 "Where is the latest doc?"
 "What did we decide last time?"
 "Who owns this?"

 These questions are not trivial.
 Knowing is expensive in modern work.
 Context is fragmented across messages, meetings, docs, tickets, comments, approvals, and people's memories.
 Much of work is really reconstruction work: finding the latest state, understanding how we got here, remembering who said what, and locating the source of truth.

 Reducing the cost of knowing is valuable because it lowers the cost of orientation.
-A Q&A system can help someone join a project, catch up after time away, understand an escalation, or find the artifact they need without asking three people for help.
+An answer tool can help someone join a project, catch up after time away, understand an escalation, or find the document they need without asking three people for help.

-But Q&A usually does not create large leverage by itself.
-It helps the user understand the current state.
-It does not necessarily change the state.
+But answers usually do not create large leverage by themselves.
+They help the user understand the current state.
+They do not necessarily change the state.
 The old information system becomes more searchable, which is useful, but the work underneath can stay just as tangled.

 The risk is that we confuse better retrieval with better work.
 A person can find the answer faster and still be stuck in the same decision loop, the same approval loop, the same handoff problem, or the same ambiguous ownership boundary.